Guinea pigs, or cavies, are low-maintenance pets. But they do need regular grooming to stay happy and healthy.

 - Be careful you do not wrap your guinea pig too tightly.
 It must still be able to breathe, of course.

-- Take breaks between feet to reduce stress and the chance of overheating.
+- Take breaks between feet to reduce stress, crying and the chance of overheating.

-With patience, perseverance, and practice, nail clipping will become part of your regular routine and your guinea pig will learn to relax more and squirm less.
+With patience, perseverance, and practice, nail clipping will become part of your regular routine and your guinea pig will learn to relax more and squirm or cry less.

 A Step-by-Step Guide to Trimming Your Guinea Pigs Nails